Worship & the Arts Ministry Assistant

 Specific Skills, Gifts, Talents Needed

-5. Learner: Proficient in office and musical computer skills (Word, Excel, Publisher, MediaShout, Planning Center Online, etc.); able to learn and apply new software programs as necessary.
+- 5. Learner: Proficient in office and musical computer skills (Word, Excel, Publisher, ProPresenter, Planning Center Online, etc.); able to learn and apply new software programs as necessary.

-6. Shows evidence of spiritual maturity and desire for spiritual growth.
+- 6. Faithful: Shows evidence of faith & spiritual maturity, and desire for spiritual growth.

 - Maintain records for the entire Worship & the Arts ministry, including but not limited to: updating personnel information, keeping musical libraries organized, management of copyright licenses, etc.